 We cover an area that includes a large part of the east end of Glasgow, including Bridgeton and Dalmarnock and Rutherglen and Shawfield in South Lanarkshire.

-Clyde Gateway is not, however, only about a physical transformation.
+Clyde Gateway is not however, only about a physical transformation.
 We put social and economic change at the centre of everything we do, with local people encouraged to share in our successes.

-It's a whole new approach to regeneration.
+It has already proven to be a whole new approach to regeneration.
 But don't just take our word for it......

 "The many exciting projects spearheaded by Clyde Gateway will transform lives and secure a prosperous future for large swathes of Glasgow."